sholtomaud/phd/README.md

 By Sholto Maud

 ## Analytic Goals
-1.
-2.
-3.

-# Technical Goals
-1.
-2.
-3.

-## Analytic Goals
-Ivestigate method for feeding uncertainty into risk calculations Ivestigate method for evaluating dynamic risk
+1. Ivestigate method for feeding uncertainty into risk calculations
+2. Ivestigate method for evaluating dynamic risk

 ## Technical Goals
-Data systems for the presentation of a consistent visualisation Establish risking webservices
+1. Data systems for the presentation of a consistent visualisation
+2. Establish risking webservices
-Consume the risking webservices through the presentation layer
+3. Consume the risking webservices through the presentation layer

 ## TODO: